 For years, Austin’s Waller Creek has been beset by severe flooding, erosion and water quality problems.
-When completed, the Waller Creek Tunnel will remove over 28 acres of downtown land from the 100-year floodplain.
+When completed, the Waller Creek Tunnel will remove more than 28 acres of downtown land from the floodplain.

 Design for a Better Future

 The Waller Creek Tunnel will protect lives from the dangers of flash flooding, remove more than 28 acres of downtown from the floodplain, protect 42 structures, 12 roadways and create an environment suitable for redevelopment.
 The Waller Creek Conservancy is playing a key role in transforming Waller Creek into a vibrant, livable and workable district.
 Additional benefits include:

 The new bridge over Waller Creek on the Butler Hike and Bike trail, completed April 2011